• Skip to primary navigation

 Green Mussels Versus Black Mussels - What's the Difference?

-There are a few differences between black mussels and green mussels.
-Black mussels have a deep blue-black shell whereas green mussels have a grey-brown shell with a bright green colored lip around the edge (they're really pretty).
 Black mussels also tend to be smaller (around 2-3 inches).
-Green mussels are larger around 5 ½ to 6 inches.
+Green mussels are larger, around 5 ½ to 6 inches.
 And of course, the flavor of both of these mussel varieties also depends on whether they're farmed or grown in their natural habitats.
-The best way to understand the flavor and textural difference between green and black mussels is to eat them for yourself.

-Here are the main differences in flavor and texture of black and green mussels:
+The main differences in flavor and texture of black and green mussels:

 • Green mussels tend to be chewier and work well in recipes for steaming or frying because they tend to have a less delicate flavor than their black mussels cousins.
-Most green mussels are farmed making them more expensive than black mussels.
+Most green mussels are farmed, making them more expensive than black mussels.

 another closeup of a bowl full of mussels in tomato and white wine sauce with torn pieces of a crusty Italian baguette soaking up the red sauce